v2sCollections/City-of-Dreams/README.md

 > This is a male body mod that has Custom 4k textures and will prove to all of Night City that your V is, indeed, the main character by transforming him from the plain, doughy figure of the vanilla game into a ripped, broad shouldered form that will inspire fear and awe from friend and foe alike.

-**⛔**The Adonis body is not compatible with [Arasaka cyber arms](https://www.nexusmods.com/cyberpunk2077/mods/1099?_gl=1%2Ac4znfv%2A_ga%2ANTM5MzA5NTU4LjE2OTQ4NzkyMzY.%2A_ga_N0TELNQ37M%2AMTY5NzEwMTgzMC4xNTEuMS4xNjk3MTE4MDM3LjAuMC4w\&tab=description) or Arasaka cyber body.
+**⛔NOTE **The Adonis body is not compatible with [Arasaka cyber arms](https://www.nexusmods.com/cyberpunk2077/mods/1099?_gl=1%2Ac4znfv%2A_ga%2ANTM5MzA5NTU4LjE2OTQ4NzkyMzY.%2A_ga_N0TELNQ37M%2AMTY5NzEwMTgzMC4xNTEuMS4xNjk3MTE4MDM3LjAuMC4w\&tab=description) or Arasaka cyber body.

 ***